About Mudra Metta

 For more information about Metta, please click: here

-Are you the kind of person who puts everyone else's needs in front of your own?
+Are you the kind of person who puts everyone else's needs ahead of your own?

-Do you think about yourself only when you have taken care of work, kids, groceries, the pets, friends, parents, and oh...the plants!
+Do you think about yourself only after you have taken care of the work, the kids, the groceries, the pets, the friends, the parents, and oh...the plants!?

 If you've answered YES to these questions, then we are here for you!

-Mudra Metta is designed to empower you to take care of yourself first, to redirect the energy that you already have within you, so that you can be more effective, more energized and refreshed in your caring for others.
+The goal of Mudra Metta Wellness is to empower you to take care of yourself first, to redirect the energy that you already have within you back towards yourself, so that you can be more relaxed, peaceful and fulfilled.
+As a result of being in a state of fulfillment, you can then be more effective, more energized and refreshed, enabling you to care for others from a state of abundance!

-Click here to return to the Main Menu and see how we can help you!
+Click here to return to the Main Menu and learn more about the ways you can start taking care of you!

 Level 1 and 2 Reiki Certification: Samma Karuna, 2015